ReverseApple/inject_aarch64/README.md

 Simply clone the directory and run `make` which will create `inject_arm64` and `inject_arm64e` respectively.

+__NOTE:__ AMFI needs to be turned off for arm64e if you are targeting Apple binaries

 Below is a simple usage on the Books application.

 First step is creating the library.